learn-co-students/react-rendering-lab-cb-gh-000/README.md

 In this module, we're going to have a go at actually using each of the component lifecycle methods.

 ### `componentWillReceiveProps()`
 Let's have a look at the first section.
-This is a little translation app with two components: `<Translation />` and `<Translator />`.
-The `<Translator />` has a button.
-Pressing the button will choose one of ['morning', 'midday', 'evening'] to pass into the `<Translator />`.
-Try pressing the button now.
-Alas, the code gets passed through, but the translation does not get generated.
-Looks like something is missing!

-Have another look at the `<Translation />` component.
-Looks like there is already a function to do the translation for you, `translate(greetingCode)`, it's just never called!
-Update the `<Translation />` function to use `componentWillReceiveProps()` which should call the translate function.
-If you've done this correctly, one of your tests should now be passing!

-This is all well and good and our little translator app is working perfectly.
-However, we've got a bit of an inefficiency.
-Notice that because the `greetingCode` is generated automatically, it is possible for the same greeting code to be passed in twice in a row, however we're still recalculating it every time.

-Update the `componentWillReceiveProps()` method in `<Translation />` to include a check so that it will not call the `translate()` method when the passed in `greetingCode` is the same as the current one.
+This is a little online survey of a book.
+People can rate the book based on how much they enjoyed it.
+They have 3 options: 'loved it', 'hated it' and 'indifferent'.
+We want to record not only the score the audience gave to the book, but also the trend of ratings as they are being given.
+So for example, if someone likes the book, the average score is *increasing*, if they dislike the play, it would be *devreasing* and if they're indifferent the score is *stable*.
+Have a look at `<Rating />` and `<Survey />` and implement a `componentWillReceiveProps()` which will copare the `nextProps.rating` (passed into the method) to `this.props.rating` and calls `this.setState` with the correct values.

-By the end of this section, all the tests under `<Translation />` section should be passing.
+By the end of this section, all the tests under `<Rating />` section should be passing.

 ### `shouldComponentUpdate()`